Nazareth Speedway

 Nazareth Speedway is a defunct auto racing facility in Lower Nazareth Township in the Lehigh Valley region of eastern Pennsylvania, which operated from 1910 to 2004.
 The racing facility operated in two distinct course configurations.
 In its early years, it was a dirt twin oval layout.
-In 1987, it was reopened as a paved tri-oval that measured just slightly under 1 mile.
+In 1987, it was reopened as a paved 0.946 mi tri-oval that measured just slightly under 1 mile.

 The facility is often linked to local drivers Mario and Michael Andretti's early racing careers.
 It was also associated with Frankie Schneider due to his large number of wins on the two dirt tracks.

 As of November 2015, the site was purchased by Raceway Properties LLC under David Jaindl.
 There are no current plans to return racing to the facility.
 As of 2024 the track is abandoned and in a state of disrepair with much of the track's infrastructure (such as grandstands) having been removed.
 The track's racing surface still exists though it is in disrepair.